TaiDOmi/TTB-course/h5 HelSec.md

 - What is the minimal password length

 CRA supply chain consequences
-- Question from the customer
+- Questions from the customer

-62443 family reqs for industrial cybersecurity
+62443 family requirements for industrial cybersecurity

-Security LEvels
+Security Levels
 1. Accidental tourist (accidentally finds something from internet eg)
 2. Normal users ()
 3. Hackers